 For further information about course descriptions, please visit Galway Course Information.

-Accommodation for the length of the program is located in Corrib Village, a student apartment complex located along the banks of the river Corrib at the National University of Ireland, Galway.
+Students are housed in Corrib Village, a student apartment complex located along the banks of the river Corrib at the National University of Ireland, Galway.
+It is about a five-minute walk from the classrooms and about a twenty-minute walk from the city center.
+A free shuttle bus runs from Corrib Village to the city center every hour, from late morning until early evening.
 Apartments are arranged in groups of four bedrooms and occupants share a common living area and a kitchen/dining area.
-Most Residence Hall apartments have three full bathrooms.
-You will have your own bedroom.
+Most residence hall apartments have three full bathrooms.
+If you would like a single bedroom, you may request that for an additional fee.
 Room types are subject to availability.
 Bed linens, towels, and all kitchen necessities are provided.
+Wifi, coin-operated laundry, and a mini-market are available on site.
 Apartments are shared with other USAC students.
-Most apartments are coed.
-If you prefer to share an apartment with students of the same gender, you may indicate that on their Housing Options form.
+Most apartments are co-ed.
+If you prefer to share an apartment with students of the same gender, you may indicate that on their Housing Options form that you will have to complete for the secondary USAC Galway application through their system.

 Dates and Deadlines